Reasons Why Salary Transparency Is Gaining Popularity

 - It will also force employers to really think about salaries and possibly fix inequities.

-Conclusion: Ultimately, the decision of whether to institute a policy of salary transparency, the level of transparency, and the success of that policy, is likely to be determined by the culture of the company, John Challenger wisely notes.
+Ultimately, the decision of whether to institute a policy of salary transparency, the level of transparency, and success of that policy, is likely to be determined by the culture of the company, John Challenger wisely notes.
 Moreover, he feels strongly that organizations must take a long and honest look at the cultures that they have created.